Bonaly: Bonaly Primary School

 Pupils wear a distinctive yellow and brown uniform, with a school badge depicting Bonaly Tower against the backdrop of the Pentland Hills.
 The badge was designed by a pupil, Sheron Watts when the school first opened in 1976.

 The school opened on a greenfield site in 1976 and was intended to replace older school premises at Thorburn Road in Colinton, which had been unable to cope with the demand for school places.
 The new school at Bonaly was, however, never large enough to accommodate all the pupils and the Thorburn Road premises were re-opened as an annex for use by nursery and infant classes.
 Additional pre-fab classrooms were also used at the main school site.

 In 2007, the school buildings were demolished and replaced with a larger building, opened in October 2008.
 All pupils are now accommodated on this site with the former premises in Thorburn Road later becoming a care home.

+In 2023, the school was evacuated and the bomb squad attended after an antique military item was found on the site.

 Bonaly Tower

 Bonaly Tower is located on the site of the 17th century farmhouse that once stood at the centre of the village of Bonaly.
-On the directions of Lord Cockburn, the farmhouse was extended, and the village cleared to create his country residence.
-In 1839, the architect William Henry Playfair added an imitation peel tower to the building.
-It was further extended by David Bruce in 1870, who added a western wing.
-The original farmhouse was visible until 1886, when the library wing was constructed in 1888, by architects Sydney, Mitchell and Wilson.
+On the directions of Lord Cockburn, the farmhouse was extended, and the village cleared to create his 18th century country residence.
+In 1836, the architect William Henry Playfair added an imitation peel tower as well as the east range to the building.
+It was further extended by David Bruce in 1874, who added a western wing and a third floor.
+The original farmhouse was visible until 1886, when the library wing was completed in 1899, by architects Sydney, Mitchell and Wilson.
+In 1946, Stewart Kaye and Partners, converted the building to 5 flats.
+The building is Category A listed.

 Bonaly Tower was the venue for frequent meetings of the 'Friday Club', a group of leading Edinburgh literati, which were hosted by Lord Cockburn.